 GREENSBORO, N.C. - It’s the biggest growing trend in men’s fashion today: beards.
 But can they help you in the face off against skin cancer.
 Headlines going around online have said “beards can prevent skin cancer.”
 Even calling them “built-in sunscreen.”

-Not so fast says doctor Swetaha Pathak, a dermotologist with Novant health.
+Not so fast says doctor Swetha Pathak, a dermatologist with Novant health.

-“The notion that it is sun protective against skin cancer is definatly a myth," Pathak said.
+“The notion that it is sun protective against skin cancer is definitely a myth," Pathak said.

 The rumor traces back to this study in an Austrian medical journal.
 Which says the “facial hair reduced the exposure” of harmful cancer-causing rays.
 But this is where the science gets a little hairy.
 They did not study humans instead putting fake beards on mannequins.